 As an employer, you have a responsibility to take measures to control risks to health from exposure to lead.
 You have an obligation to review each lead process you undertake to identify whether it is a lead-risk job.

-If you identify that a lead process is a lead-risk job you must notify the agency within seven days.
+If you identify that a lead process is a lead-risk job you must notify the Agency within seven days.